Unlocking Potential Through Group Therapy for Autism

 Assistive technology tools are invaluable for promoting problem-solving skills, enhancing student achievement, and providing a more positive learning experience for students with cognitive and physical disabilities.
 These tools can support various needs and can range from simple devices to advanced technologies.
 Below is a list of some common assistive technology tools used in classrooms:

-Robotics | Engages students in learning through interactive programming and problem-solving. |
+- Robotics: Engages students in learning through interactive programming and problem-solving.

-Mobile Accessibility | Involves applications and tools that allow students to learn and communicate effectively on mobile devices. |
+- Mobile Accessibility: Involves applications and tools for effective learning and communication on mobile devices.

-Visual Tracking Tools | Assists students, particularly those with visual impairments, by helping them keep focus on text or objects. |
+- Visual Tracking Tools: Assists students, particularly those with visual impairments, in maintaining focus on text or objects.

-Fine Motor Skill Aids | Utilizes manipulatives and activity boxes that enable students to practice and strengthen fine motor skills. |
+- Fine Motor Skill Aids: Utilizes manipulatives and activity boxes to strengthen fine motor skills.

 These tools not only assist with academic learning but also foster independence and improve self-regulation among students [6].
 By integrating technology into the classroom, children can enjoy a customized learning experience that enhances both their productivity and overall quality of life.